-The Trust runs the Natural History Centre in Port Charlotte where displays illustrate the island's wildlife riches, from its underlying geology to its birds, butterflies, wild flowers and mammals.
+The Trust runs the Nature Centre in Port Charlotte where displays illustrate the island's wildlife riches, from its underlying geology to its birds, butterflies, wild flowers and mammals.
 Islay is perhaps best known for its wonderful all-year-round birdwatching, for its tens of thousands of wintering geese, over 100 breeding species and spring and autumn migration.
 Full details of the best birdwatching sites can be found here.
 The Photographs on this page show the inside of the Natural History Centre, including some of the displays, library, lecture room and laboratory, which houses marine and freshwater aquaria and the touch table.

 The centre has a lot to offer and can entertain young and old.
 Below you can find an overview of everything the centre has to offer.
 There is a lecture room able to seat up to 100 people, with audio-visual and projection facilities suitable for small conferences.
 There is a large laboratory which accommodates 25 people comfortably.
 This room also contains hands-on activities for visitors, as well as marine and freshwater aquaria, and a wormery.
 A huge reference library containing up-to-date identification guides to all the major groups of animals and plants, a wide range of other natural history reference books, magazines, journals and reprints, together with files containing records of the flora and fauna found on Islay.
 Most of the records are available for visitors to examine on computer, complete with distribution maps.
 Large and informative display areas with exhibition boards illustrating and explaining the diversity of Islay's natural history, together with collections of shells, pellets, dried seaweeds and geological samples.
 There is a lively children's room with art and craft activities, puzzles, games and quizzes.